-He lives in Hertfordshire with violinist Deborah Schlenther and their two children.
+Nicholas lives in Hertfordshire with violinist Deborah Schlenther and their family.

 David Nice, Arts Desk